Condensed Cream of Mushroom Soup

 - You can freeze these in can-sized portions, these food storage containers perfectly fit 1 “can” of soup so you can easily pull them from the freezer for cooking.

 - To turn this into a broth for soup: Add about 1/2 cup of milk for every 1 cup of condensed.
-This tastes great with sauteed celery, carrots, chicken, and even cooked rice!
+Or, make my regular Cream of Mushroom Soup recipe!

 Storage